Low Platelets (Thrombocytopenia) In Pregnancy: Causes And Treatment

 • Fetal or neonatal thrombocytopenia (depending on the cause of maternal thrombocytopenia)

-• Other potential complications such as disseminated intravascular coagulationiXA serious condition in which blood clots form throughout the body, potentially leading to multiple organ damage.
-(DIC) and hemolytic and uremic syndromeiXA rare but severe condition leading to the breakdown of red blood cells and improper functioning of kidneys and blood vessels.
+• Other potential complications such as disseminated intravascular coagulationiA serious condition in which blood clots form throughout the body, potentially leading to multiple organ damage.
+(DIC) and hemolytic and uremic syndromeiA rare but severe condition leading to the breakdown of red blood cells and improper functioning of kidneys and blood vessels.
 (5)

 Treatment For Thrombocytopenia During Pregnancy

 Depending on the cause of thrombocytopenia, women with thrombocytopenia during pregnancy may not require treatment until the condition is severe.
+Your healthcare provider would suggest a CBC test during pregnancy for regular monitoring of the platelet count.
 Multidisciplinary care in conjunction with a hematologist is usually needed in pregnant women requiring treatment.
 In the management of thrombocytopenia, addressing maternal mortality and morbidity is crucial for fetal health.
 Some of the treatment options for thrombocytopenia in pregnancy may include the following (1) (6).

 • Oral prednisone: The first-line treatment for pregnant women with thrombocytopenia is with the drug prednisone.
 Although it is considered pregnancy-safe, a few studies have shown its association with certain adverse effects, such as gestational diabetes (1).